Spin Bike Resistance & How to Pick The Best One

-Up next is the second type of magnetic resistance; electro-magnetic resistance.
+Up next is the second type of magnetic resistance; electronic-magnetic resistance.
 There aren’t a whole lot of fundamental differences between these two different types of magnetic resistance systems, although what differences there are pique some interests.
-Electromagnetic resistance is the same sort of system with magnets, yet now there is an added electric charge.
+Electronic magnetic resistance is the same sort of system with magnets, yet now there is an added electric/motor charge.
 That makes the magnets more or less attractive, thus increasing or decreasing the resistance of the workout.
 This is normally done from the console that comes with the sort of bikes that implement this resistance system.

 One of the biggest differences about this type of resistance is the ability of the user to change the settings.
-As noted above, compared to the manual resistance settings, the electromagnetic resistance systems are usually sorted from a type of console or virtual change.
-This is compared to the manual knob that comes with many types of spin bikes.
+As noted above, compared to the manual resistance settings, the electronically adjustable magnetic resistance systems are usually sorted from a type of console or virtual change like Zwift and Peloton.
+This is compared to the manually adjustable magnetic that comes with many types of spin bikes.
 Instead of being limited by how fast you can turn that knob, you can basically change the level of resistance almost instantly.

 Another of the biggest benefits that comes with the electromagnetic resistance system is the variety of exercises that it can be used for.
 Many of the indoor cycling bikes (not all bikes) that come with this sort of system have a series of pre-programmed workouts and exercises.
 This can mean that beginners or those who simply don’t prefer coming up with their own workouts have a much easier time making full use of these systems.
-Bikes with these resistance systems allow for the automatic drive change (gear change for uphill and downhill that you might pick to ride on cycling apps.
+Bikes like the ones from the Echelon with these resistance systems allow for the automatic drive change (gear change for uphill and downhill) that you might pick to ride on cycling apps.

 All of this comes in addition to the inherent benefits that the magnetic system of resistance gives.
 The limited noise and low maintenance both continue to be present here.
 These systems are also highly resistant to any sort of sweat that might fly off during the workout.

 Once again, the biggest issue with these types of magnetic resistance bikes is just how much they cost and the lack of 100% control over the maximum and minimum resistance.
-While an absolute ton of spin bikes use manually adjustable magnetic resistance systems, those that use the electromagnetic resistance systems tend to be on the much more expensive side.
+While an absolute ton of spin bikes use manually adjustable magnetic resistance systems, those that use electronic magnetic resistance systems tend to be on the much more expensive side.

-- Only an electromagnetic resistance system can be smart and automatically change resistance based on the terrain that you pick (uphill/downhill) from indoor cycling apps such as Zwift.
+- Only an electronic magnetic resistance system can be smart and automatically change resistance based on the terrain that you pick (uphill/downhill) from indoor cycling apps such as Zwift.

 - The electromagnetic resistance system comes with all of the fundamental benefits that a manually adjustable system does in addition to the ability to change resistance levels much more smoothly.

-- Not to mention that a great deal of the spin bikes that utilise these sorts of resistance systems tend to be advanced and have workout programs already installed.
+- Not to mention that many spin bikes that utilize these sorts of resistance systems tend to be advanced and have workout programs already installed.

 - Once again, these spin bikes tend to be quite costly.
 The technology that goes into making them really does raise the price.
 So while you are getting a quality system of resistance, you usually have got to pay a pretty good price for it.

-- In order to use a spin bike with Electromagnetic resistance and actually be able to change the resistance, you need to plug the bike to electricity (they don’t work with AA/AAA batteries).
+- In order to use a spin bike with Electromagnetic resistance and actually be able to change the resistance, you need to plug the bike into electricity (they don’t work with AA/AAA batteries).

 - Due to the additional electronic parts, you need to be extra careful and keep the bike as dry as possible.